-Delegation is a massive factor in streamlining your business and improving your own quality of life.
+Delegation is a massive factor in streamlining your business and improving your quality of life.
 Getting the right help is integral to this, but training all of your staff effectively, as well as being clear about tasks given, are vital too.
 Here are some practical tips to get you as a business owner delegating more successfully.

-The first thing is developing the mindset of a leader, or creating a mindset shift in yourself.
-This will move you from being an operator, where you are the bottleneck of your business, through to being the person who is more like the traffic controller, directing projects and managing staff who are performing really well.
+The first thing is developing the mindset of a leader or creating a mindset shift in yourself.
+This will move you from being an operator, where you are the bottleneck of your business, through to being the person who is more like the traffic controller, directing projects and managing staff who are performing well.
 Being a good leader requires letting go, not having your thumb in every single pie, and it requires trusting that the people that you’ve employed are going to do a great job and not need to be micromanaged.

-Once you’ve got yourself into a great mindset space, it’s important that you utilise the most effective way of doing the tasks that you’re going to delegate.
-There is absolutely no point bringing on new team members and clearing your desk of work, only to multiply the inefficiencies and chaos that have already been happening.
+Once you’ve got yourself into a great mindset space, you must utilise the most effective way of doing the tasks that you’re going to delegate.
+There is absolutely no point in bringing on new team members and clearing your desk of work, only to multiply the inefficiencies and chaos that have already been happening.
 You need to make sure the way you’re setting up the tasks that they’re efficient, that they’re productive, and that it’s creating excellent results.
 Concentrate on doing this every single time without wasting time, money and resources.

 Once you found the best way to perform the tasks required, you then need to develop your delegation tools.
 These tools let your new employees work with independence, without coming back to you asking questions or needing fixes.
 Develop a bank of resources such as instructional videos, documented instructions, checklists and templates, then set up these sorts of tools so that your team can work independently.
-This will give them such a sense of reward and fulfillment in their work, and you’ll be able to let go of that work.
+This will give them such a sense of reward and fulfilment in their work, and you’ll be able to let go of that work.

 And then finally, even though you’re going to have a team that is working well without you, they need to be held accountable for producing excellent results.
-This looks like having systems set up to check in with your team, to monitor their performance, and to make sure that they’re being given the rewards that they earned when they do a great job.
+This looks like having systems set up to check in with your team, monitor their performance, and make sure that they’re being given the rewards that they earned when they do a great job.
 It will also enable you to provide the support that they need when they’re struggling.
 Keeping your team accountable is a vital aspect of long term, successful delegation.